mk-imagine/homebrew-repo/README.md

-# My homebrew tap
+# Homebrew Tap

-A tap for homebrew; this tap contains programs that were deemed too difficult to maintain as part of the main homebrew tap.
+A tap for homebrew; this tap contains programs that were rejected as official homebrew formulae because they were deemed too difficult to maintain.

 Tap this repo:
 ```bash